garrandall/popular-music-data/tracks/soul-power--pt-1--james-brown.md

 We got to have it, soul power

 I want to get under your skin
-If I get there, i've got to win
+If I get there, I've got to win
 You need some soul, come on get some
 And then you'll know, where I'm comin' from
 I may lay in the cut and go along